Chase-William/.Docs/readme.md

 # DotDocs *(.Docs)*

 DotDocs is an intuitive & reliable documentation generator library for C# projects.
-Currently it produces markdown files for documentation and support for website generation is planned.
+Currently it produces markdown files as documentation and support for website generation is planned.

 > DotDocs caters to C# and has no plans to expand to other languages.
 I am not satisfied with the current documentation generation tools available for the C#/.NET community.
 Therefore, I am building my own for the community, so enjoy! 😊